She's Out of My League

-She's Out of My League is a 2010 American romantic comedy film directed by Jim Field Smith and written by Sean Anders and John Morris.
-It stars Jay Baruchel and Alice Eve, and was produced by Jimmy Miller and David Householter for Paramount Pictures and DreamWorks Pictures.
-It was filmed in Pittsburgh, Pennsylvania.
-Production finished in 2008, and it received wide theatrical release on March 12, 2010.
-It was Smith's first feature film as a director.
+She's Out of My League is a 2010 American romantic comedy film starring Jay Baruchel as an average man who begins a relationship with a very attractive woman, played by Alice Eve, and is warned by his friends that it is doomed to fall apart because of their differing appearances.
+Directed by Jim Field Smith in his feature directorial debut, the film written by Sean Anders and John Morris.
+The supporting cast includes T.J.
+Miller, Mike Vogel, Nate Torrence, Krysten Ritter, Geoff Stults, and Lindsay Sloane.

+She's Out of My League was filmed in Pittsburgh, Pennsylvania, with production finishing in 2008.
+It released on March 12, 2010, by Paramount Pictures.
+The film grossed $49.8 million on a $20 million budget, but received mixed reviews from critics.

 Plot

 Kirk Kettner is a TSA agent at Pittsburgh International Airport.
+His ex-girlfriend Marnie has retained a relationship with his dysfunctional family, being at his parents' home with her current boyfriend, Ron.
+He attempts to reconcile with her despite Ron being present, as two years ago they 'took a break'.

-He attempts to reconcile with his ex-girlfriend Marnie, despite her treating him poorly.
-Meanwhile, an attractive and successful woman named Molly McCleish arrives at the terminal to board a flight.
-Kirk is the only TSA agent who does not flirt with or harass her, and saves her from his boss's unwanted advances.
-After boarding, she realizes she left her cell phone at security, and when her friend Patty calls it for her, Kirk answers.
-They arrange to meet the following day so he can return it.
+Back at work, the attractive and successful Molly McCleish arrives at the terminal to board a flight.
+Kirk is the only TSA agent who does not ogle her, then saves her from his boss' harassment.
+After boarding, she realizes she left her cell phone at security, then when her friend Patty calls it, Kirk answers.
+Molly and Kirk arrange to meet the following day at the Andy Warhol Museum, so he can give her the phone.

-The next evening, Kirk and his friend Devon arrive at the Andy Warhol Museum to return Molly's phone.
-Someone bumps into Kirk, causing him to spill his drink on the museum director.
-Thinking Kirk did it deliberately, the director tells him and Devon they must leave.
-As they leave the building, Molly follows them outside.
-Feeling badly about the misunderstanding, she offers Kirk tickets to a Pittsburgh Penguins hockey game.
-Kirk brings his friend Stainer to the game, where they meet Molly and her friend Patty.
+The next evening, Kirk and his friend Devon arrive at the museum.
+Molly invites them to stay at the party.
+Molly's clumsy sister Katie bumps into Kirk, causing him to spill his drink on the museum director.
+Kirk takes responsibility for the mishap, yet they get kicked out.
+As Kirk and Devon leave the building, Molly follows them outside.
+Grateful that Kirk took the hit so her sister was not fired, she offers him tickets to a Pittsburgh Penguins hockey game.
+He brings his friend Stainer to the game, where they see Molly and meet her friend Patty, then all sit together.
 While Stainer and Molly are away from their seats, Patty tells Kirk that Molly is interested in him.